kaffo/multi-device-audio-project/README.md

 multi-device-audio-project
 ==========================

-Third year University of Glasgow Computer Science project Project Supervisor:Dr John H. Williamson - JohnH.Williamson@glasgow.ac.uk
+Third year University of Glasgow Computer Science project\n Project Supervisor:Dr John H. Williamson - JohnH.Williamson@glasgow.ac.uk

 Project will allow for multiple users on Android devices to capture audio and then upload recordings to a server.